ZhiQing-R/Whoo-Paper-Plane/README.md

 # Future Plan
 Add more scenes, like desert, moutains, town etc.

 Design different skins for the paper plane.

-Updata the map generating logic.
+Updata the map generating logic so as to generate bigger block on map.

 # Pictures
 ![Image text](https://github.com/ZhiQing-R/Whoo-Paper-Plane/blob/master/img_folder/Pic1.png)